 Call for Scientific and Quality Improvement Project Papers and Posters

-Submissions should correspond with the Purpose and Objectives of the Annual Assembly.
+Submissions should advance the Purpose and Desired Outcome of the Annual Assembly.

 Proposals may be submitted for the following types of presentations: